poprotsky/hangman-game-challenge/README.md

 > The game is written in pure css, without using the javaScript.
 To create templates used technology dot.js.
 The game works with completely disabled javaScript in the browser.

+> All graphics in the game were created from scratch in the vector.

+> All animations were created by keyframes in css3.
+All styles were written by scss preprocessor.

 ## [Play game / View demo](https://lab.n-educatio.pl/eugene/)